Szymon-Czuszek/SAS-Data-Science/README.md

 - **BMI Calculation**: BMI is calculated using weight (kg) divided by the square of height (m).
 - **Status Assignment**: Students are categorized into Underweight, Healthy, Overweight, or Obese based on BMI values.
 - **Pie Chart Generation**: A pie chart is generated to visualize the distribution of student health statuses.

+### Frequency Distribution Analysis
+- **Frequency Table**: A frequency distribution table is created for gender and health status variables.
+- **Formatting**: Counts and percentages are concatenated and formatted for reporting.
+- **Transposition**: The frequency table is transposed to display health status across gender.
+- **Final Report**: A report titled "Report of Frequency Table" summarizes the distribution of health statuses by gender.

 ## Usage